witseie-elen4010/2022-group-lab-014/README.md

 ## Wordie

-A competive version of Wordle created for our ELEN4010 group lab.
+A competitive version of Wordle created for our ELEN4010 group lab.

 ## Developers